-Created in 2010 by Danish make-up artist Kirsten Kjaer Weis, this organic cosmetics brand houses cream and powder formulations in reusable metal cases.
-Designed to last for life, the sturdy cases are refillable – simply pop different shades in and out when you want to switch up your makeup routine.
-Its recently introduced Red Edition packaging, made from lightweight cardboard, is fully recyclable and offers consumers a second option that’s both sustainable and stylish.
-The brand’s cartridge refills are also recyclable – they’re made out of recycled compressed paper pulp – while the products themselves are certified organic and natural, meaning they’re kind to your skin, too.
+Created in 2010 by Danish makeup artist Kirsten Kjaer Weis, this luxurious, organic cosmetic brand houses its cream and powder formulations in reusable and recyclable cases.
+Designed to last for life the sturdy Iconic Edition cases, for example, are refillable – simply pop different shades in and out when you want to switch up your makeup routine.

 Stress-Fix Soaking Bath Salts

 This sustainable approach also extends to their innovative skincare.
 The beauty disruptor recently introduced its Lab range, formulated with ingredients that have been cultivated in a laboratory to reduce carbon emissions.
 The products contain Spiraglow, algae that’s bio fabricated in-house to hydrate, smooth and moisturise skin, and is far less resource intensive than its ‘natural’ counterpart.

 When vegan skincare brand Bybi first launched in 2017, its pioneering packaging certainly caught the attention of consumers.
 And rightly so.
 This was one of the first beauty brands to use a bioplastic derived from sugarcane, which offsets 4,800 tonnes of carbon emissions through the growing of the plant.
 Little surprise this plastic alternative has since been adopted by multiple other brands.